 It is interesting to discover a winery and restaurant that have the similar philosophies and approaches to their craft.
 Such was the case when I was invited to the New Zealand winery, Loveblock Wines luncheon at Wolf, West Hollywood.
 What is even more fascinating is the commonality that exists even though you could consider the winery and the restaurant to be worlds apart globally.

 The Awatere Valley Loveblock Vineyards are situated on a hill overlooking the valley in New Zealand.
-There are 250 acres of which about 90 acres are planted.
-The majority of the vineyards are located on the slopes while a small percentage lies on the alluvial valley floor.
-Visiting you will find cows roaming and are one of the primary sources for maintaining the ecology and composting of the vineyards.
+There are 250 acres, of which about 90 acres are planted.
+The majority of the vineyards are located on the slopes, while a small percentage lies on the alluvial valley floor.
+Visiting, you will find cows roaming, and they are one of the primary sources for maintaining the ecology and composting of the vineyards.

 The climate is colder and windier, which makes the vineyards less susceptible to disease.

-Erica and Kim also own an additional 20 acres in Central Otaga where the Pinot Noir grapes grow.
+Erica and Kim also own an additional 20 acres in Central Otago, where the Pinot Noir grapes grow.
 This vineyard called Someone’s Darling is Sustainable Winegrowing (SWNZ) accredited.

 The name Loveblock represents Erica and Kim’s love of the grapes they are growing in their vineyard blocks.
 It is also a love of the wine they create.
-The winery label design signifies the various wildflowers that grow between each vineyard row.
+The winery label design signifies the various wildflowers growing between each vineyard row.